 Mercy Montessori, founded in 1969, is Cincinnati’s oldest Catholic, Montessori elementary school.
-Mercy provides a personalized education for children in preschool through 8th grade, and is a regional school drawing from over 60 TriState zip codes.
+Mercy provides a personalized education for children in preschool through 8th grade, and is a regional school drawing from nearly 60 TriState zip codes.
 Mercy has an income-based sliding scale tuition model as well as financial aid opportunities, creating a socioeconomically diverse student body.
 As part of the curriculum, Mercy offers weekly swimming lessons in the on-campus, indoor pool, a farm-to-table microeconomy program (Farmessori), religion, Spanish, music, and art.
 Mercy Montessori is a sponsored ministry of the Institute of the Sisters of Mercy of the Americas and is a member of Mercy Education.

 What is Mercy Montessori Center’s age/grade range?

 Mercy offers a unique educational experience for students in preschool through 8th grade.